Art / Galleries | Westwood Village

 Armand Hammer Museum of Art & Cultural Center

-Admission: $5 for adults; $3 for seniors (65+) and UCLA Alumni Association members; free for Museum members, students with identification, UCLA faculty/staff, and visitors 17 and under.
+Admission: free for Museum members, UCLA Alumni Association members, students with identification, UCLA faculty/staff, and visitors 17 and under.
 Access for people with disabilities is provided.
 Admission is free for everyone on Thursdays.

 The Armand Hammer Museum of Art and Cultural Center is operated by the University of California, Los Angeles.
 Occidental Petroleum Corporation has partially endowed the Museum and constructed the Occidental Petroleum Cultural Center Building, which houses the Museum.

 UCLA Fowler Museum of Cultural History 405 Hilgard Ave.
 310.825.4361